BluuArc/bfmt-utilities/docs/modules/_buffs_geteffectid_.md

 **Returns:** *string*

-The proc/passive ID of the input effect if it exists; empty string otherwise
+Proc/passive ID of the input effect if it exists; empty string otherwise.